 How long does it take to refinance a house?

-This varies by lender, but expect a typical refinance to take about 30 to 45 days.
+This varies by lender, but a typical refinance may take about 30 to 45 days.
 Government-backed FHA and VA loans can take longer due to extra requirements.

 How much does a mortgage refinance cost?

 Closing costs for a mortgage refinance can range from 3% to 6% of the loan amount.
 You can offset these up-front fees by opting for a no-closing-cost refinance.
 A no-closing cost refinance isn’t free, though; you have the option of either rolling the closing fees into your loan amount or taking a higher interest rate in exchange for your lender paying the closing fees upfront.